-We often get asked for suggestions on how to play with Grapat mandala pieces and sets, and there is so much fun to be had here!
+We often get asked for suggestions on how to play with Grapat mandala pieces and sets or making mandalas with children and there is so much fun to be had here!
 Try some of these ideas for creative loose parts play and fun ways to make art together.

 What are mandalas?

 Making mandalas with children is a wonderful, relaxing and creative activity for the whole family!
 With this transient art, loose parts are used to create geometric patterns.
 They are usually circular with a central point which you build outwards from.
 Mandalas can be as complex as you like but the fun is in the doing!
 Grapat Mandalas and loose parts are specially designed to inspire this sort of creative, open-ended Waldorf play.

 But it is wonderful to have a basket of Grapat’s mandala loose parts ready for play.